Alex-WRK/Module-15_Challenge/README.md

 ##### Leaflet: This JavaScript library is perfect for interactive map creation.
 It allowed me to build and customize the map effortlessly.

 ##### D3.js: D3.js is a versatile JavaScript library for data visualization.
-I leveraged it to manipulate the Document Object Model (DOM) and visualize data on the web.
+I leveraged it to visualize data on the web.

 ##### GeoJSON: GeoJSON is a geospatial data format that makes it easy to represent geographical features and their properties.